top of page

 After becoming a highly accomplished food thief in convenience stores, I also learned that I could "acquire" comic books.
 Eventually, it progressed to "Tiger Beat" and "Sixteen" magazines, which were designed for young girls.
 Yep, I was gay!
 LOL!
 Why not, on top of everything else that was considered wrong!

 I saw the gorgeous celebrities in the magazines, even Rona Barrett's tabloids and I envisioned my life with other people - like them.
-At times, I did not try to hide and I hope and prayed that someone - anyone might snatch me up and take me away.
+At times, I did not try to hide, and I hope and prayed that someone - anyone might snatch me up and take me away.
 They never did, which luckily, perhaps, is why I am still here.
 I saw myself living in California with a beautiful, successful, loving family.
 I thought I would become a world-famous singer, because it was what I did best.
 I belted out my best vocals from tombstones as loudly as I wished.
 But I gave my all to anything I tried, yes, I did.
 What did I ever have to lose?
 Some might say I became fearless before I was ten.
 The only thing I feared was that man and being at home.

 School was dreadful in the early years because I was called names, by the adults.
 I was spanked by teachers because I was used as an example.
 They didn't know what ADHD was back then in small-town Mississippi.
 I was fidgety and I knew the answers to everything, thanks to having repeatedly read and re-read those encyclopedias.
 I was LIVING them.
 The words and the images gave me LIFE!
 LOL!
 I was unclean much of the time and I wore the same clothes day after day.
 I was the boy that people wanted to avoid.
 BUT....once you become a victim, you get used to people abusing you.
-My second grade teacher spanked me almost every day, and I could see the guilt in her eyes afterwards, but for some reason, she couldn't help herself and I knew it.
+My second-grade teacher spanked me almost every day, and I could see the guilt in her eyes afterwards, but for some reason, she couldn't help herself and I knew it.
 I told her that she had the most beautiful eyes I had ever seen.
 And she did.
 They were like the character "Angelique's" eyes on the gothic soap, Dark Shadows.
 I told her that I knew she did not want to "have to" spank me.
 But as a response, she simply looked lost.

 I didn't do my homework, because that required supplies that I did not have.
 Workbooks had to be purchased back then, which would require begging, so I didn't have them.
 A pencil, a notebook....yeah, right!
 Those were luxuries too that I did not think of "finding" when I was choosing what to eat while out and about "gathering" my dailies in stores.
 The thing about being dirty and barefooted was that people easily pretended not to see me, because it doesn't fit in with their routine.
 I took advantage of them looking away to snatch and grab.

 I always felt like I knew more than "some" of my teachers.
 I did not know where this incredible universal knowledge came from.
 The encyclopedias?
 Does it matter?
 I read everything.
 I immersed myself in written words.
 I didn't need to hear spoken words!
-They did not interest me and I always automatically knew how people felt about me, as if I could see deep into their souls.
+They did not interest me, and I always automatically knew how people felt about me, as if I could see deep into their souls.
 Was it my imagination?
 Does it matter?

-Growing up was tough and every year was worse than the one before but I went with the flow.
+Growing up was tough and every year was worse than the one before, but I went with the flow.
 My own flow.
 I made all of my choices and chose all of my own options whenever I was outside.
 Being at home was different though.
 It was terrifying.
 I did not want to be there at all.
 Of course, I took baths and showers but because I spent most of my time outdoors playing with bugs and chatting with dead people, I stayed scruffy looking.
-I didn't have a comb and my hair was really long.
+I didn't have a comb, and my hair was really long.
 Sometimes strangers thought I was a little girl.
 That never bothered me.
 My hair might have been matted, but it was clean - most of the time.
 Before that man chopped it off, I treasured my long hair.
 I could pull the ends in front of my face and look at the locks shining in the sun.

 Should I be ashamed for who I am?
 That is entirely up to you to decide, but don't tell me your answer.
-I don't want to know and I don't want to be judged by anyone about anything that I did or said before I became an adult.
+I don't want to know, and I don't want to be judged by anyone about anything that I did or said before I became an adult.
 I don't judge you.
 I feel shame when I point out something that seems off to me or if I gasp when I see something I don't understand.
 Now, and for many years, I have been a magnet for damaged people, different people, odd, strange people, avant-garde peeps, outliers.
 Nonetheless, I tried to fit in, in the real world, as best a loner could.

 I made a lot of mistakes and bad choices in my youth, as my frontal lobe was not fully developed.
 I only knew what I knew and rarely had anyone to tell me otherwise until I was able to move back in with my grandparents.
 That time passed by so quickly and I was actually a happier person within their comforts.
 I didn't always stay in place though.
 I worried about my mother.